AtlerMatter/HadronCraft/README.md

 Some form of steam maybe, depending on how i go about doing the reactors

-Fusion reactors: Tokamak Reactor, Inertial Confinement Reactor, etc
+Fusion reactors: Magnetic Confinement Reactor, Inertial Confinement Reactor, etc

 Particle Accelerators and Particle Colliders